o-jasper/Various/en-morse/readme.markdown

 Uses SDL sound to make the sound, defaultly using tick.wav and longtick.wav as sounds, but they can be replaced.
 Arguments are:

+The first one uses already `en-morse`d stuff, the latter can take text.

 1. delay between letters

 2. input morse file, text file respectively for morse-sound,